Category

 Scoliosis changes over time, and your management approach should evolve accordingly.
 Regular assessments with your chiropractor allow both of you to monitor whether your curve remains stable, your pain levels shift, or new compensatory patterns emerge.

 This ongoing evaluation might include periodic posture analysis, range of motion testing, or imaging when appropriate.
 The information gathered helps refine your treatment plan.
 Perhaps certain adjustments work better than others, or specific exercises prove particularly beneficial for your body.
-Scoliosis treatment in Singapore works best when it remains responsive to your individual needs rather than following a rigid protocol.
+Family chiropractic works best when it remains responsive to your individual needs rather than following a rigid protocol.

 Some patients find their requirements change with life circumstances.
 A new job with different physical demands, pregnancy, or simply ageing can all influence how scoliosis affects you.
 A chiropractor who knows your history can quickly adapt your care plan to meet these shifting needs.